How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Conclusion

 \section{Conclusion}

-This study presented an empirical analysis of how dialogic ASL signing differs from citation-style articulation through quantitative analyses of motion capture recording in STEM discourse.
+This study presented an empirical analysis of how dialogic ASL signing differs from isolated vocabulary and monologic articulations through quantitative analyses of motion capture recording in STEM discourse.
 Using continuous spatial, temporal, and vertical motion metrics, we found that dialogic signing is characterized by articulatory reduction, which is absent in solo lecture contexts.
-Our analyses further revealed that current embedding models struggle to generalize to pragmatic variation due to the limitations of training paradigms that rely predominantly on interpreter or citation-style data.
+Our analyses further revealed that current embedding models struggle to generalize to such pragmatic variation due to the limitations of training paradigms that rely predominantly on interpreter or isolated vocabulary data.